-complete the story relying on existing cognitive biases.
-The further the measured distance from the μ , in the negative direction, the greater the potential for the reader to rely on cognitive biases.
-The New York Post, and to a lesser extent Connor Post show a significant deviation.
+The most dramatic differences can be seen with Fox News and the Washington Post.
+The negative differences associated with with Fox and the New York Post suggest the potential for missing context, where part of the narrative may be missing.
+Missing context results in the reader having to mentally complete the story by relying on existing cognitive biases.
+The further the measured distance from the μ in the negative direction, the greater the potential for the reader to rely on cognitive biases.
+The New York Post and, to a lesser extent, the Connor Post show a significant deviation.

-The Washington Post showed a large deviation in the opposite direction in terms of word count suggesting that minimally the publication embellishes but in the absence of σ measures the ability to determine normal variance is not yet available.
-Additionally, rules that separate context from propaganda will require translation into CL terms and software.
-Presently, much of the CL software will require modifications due to the cleaning of terms that are typically used in propaganda but are problematic for CL (e.g. them).
+The Washington Post showed a large deviation in the opposite direction in terms of word count, suggesting that, minimally, the publication embellishes, but, in the absence of σ , measures to determine normal variance are not yet available.
+Additionally, rules that separate context from propaganda would require translation into CL terms and software.
+Presently, much of the CL software requires modifications due to the cleaning of terms that are typically used in propaganda but are problematic for CL (e.g., "them").

-In both cases of strong deviation off the AP story there are no measures of variance or σ since this is an exemplar while the research continues into determining the optimal list of weighing factors.
-Word count does determine the positive or negative assignations and initial weight of the deviation.
+In both cases of strong deviation from the AP story, there are no measures of variance, or σ , since this is an exemplar while the research continues to determine the optimal list of weighing factors.
+Word count determines the positive or negative assignations and initial weight of the deviation.
 The weights will be modified over time as algorithms are tuned and the archive grows.

 Another measure is the usage of adverbs.
-Because the stories are of varying lengths the measure uses percentage values obtained by dividing the total number of adverbs in an article by the total number of words for that article.
-Fig. 6 shows the equation used to calculate the percentage change from the AP adverb article percentages.
+Because the stories are of varying lengths, the measure uses percentage values obtained by dividing the total number of adverbs in an article by the total number of words in that article.
+Fig. 6 shows the equation used to calculate the percentage change from the AP adverb percentages.
 Table 2 shows the resultant numeric differences and fig. 7 depicts the bar chart representation of the adverbs.

-$$change = \left(1 - \left(\frac{\% A dverbs}{\% A P A dverbs}\right)\right)$$
+$$change = \left(1 - \left(\frac{\%Adverbs}{\%APAdverbs}\right)\right)$$